 COVID-19 AND IONIAN VILLAGE 2021 PROGRAMMING

-Under the guidance of our Holy Archdiocese, our IV Next program is tentatively being offered.
+Under the guidance of our Holy Archdiocese, our IV Next program is being offered.
 The program will be for fully vaccinated young adults.
-Participants must be either ages 19-24, and/or students from the high school class of 2020 (even if only age 18).
+Participants must be ages 18-24 by July 10th, 2021.
 Anyone that does not meet that exact criteria, unfortunately, will not be permitted to register this summer.
 Traditional Ionian Village sessions will not be offered this season.
 For current information, click here.

 I loved being a camper at Ionian Village.
 One of my most vivid memories was definitely the night of cabin relays.
 A lot of us campers were getting sick, and Michael Pappas, the camp director at the time, announced when the night was over that wake-up time would be pushed back to 9:00am for the next day.
 Everyone was elated, and right after he said that the boys of cabin Tripoli stood up and started singing "Kyrie Eleison."
 I still smile and chuckle when I think about that night.
 I will never forget the experiences I had at IV, the people I met: campers, counselors, and priests alike.
 Thank you for this opportunity!Love, Stephanie Philis Camper 2000 (Cabin Delos)